 The practice had arrangements to ensure the smooth running of the service.
 These included systems for the practice team to discuss the quality and safety of the care and treatment provided.
-There was a clearly defined management structure and staff felt supported and appreciated.
+There was a clearly defined management structure and designation roles.
+Staff felt supported and appreciated.